grayodesa/terminal42/wp-content/plugins/pixelyoursite/readme.txt

 Event ID: AddToCart

 You can safely ignore them.
 It is a normal error trigger by the dynamic AddToCart event, that will disappear after you click on the add to cart button.

+For more details on Facebook Pixel errors [read this article](http://www.pixelyoursite.com/facebook-pixel-helper-errors)

 **Instal the plugin now, because it is easy to use, and will help you with your Facebook campaigns.**